 Where to table?

 Three locations have been identified in the E62 Roberts Family Forum where MIT Sloan organizations and departments can set up table displays to promote their activities.
-Your Club Space Signatory may reserve a table in the E62 Roberts Family Forum using Sloan Space.
+Your Club Space Signatory may reserve a table in the E62 Roberts Family Forum using Robin.

 Table display requests must be approved by Sloan Educational Services and are permitted Monday through Friday, from 9:30am-4:30pm.
 You are responsible for the set up and break down of your table display.
-Tables can be picked up in E52-133 after 9:15am and must be returned by 4:45pm.
-An MIT ID is required for collateral.
-The furniture (including tables and chairs) in the Siteman Dinning Room/Roberts Family Forum may not be moved or used for table displays.
+Tables can be picked up in SES, E52-133 after 9:15am and must be returned by 4:45pm.
+The furniture (including tables and chairs) in the Siteman Dining Room/Roberts Family Forum may not be moved or used for table displays.
 Restrictions on music and food sales apply.
 The people staffing these table must be members of the MIT community and are expected to remain at said tables and not attempt to "solicit" passersby.

 If you are promoting ticket sales or merchandise:

 Keep in mind, if you are promoting ticket sales or merchandise, it is against MIT Policy to enter third party credit card information into your laptop.
-If tabling, clubs must borrow a Chromebook from the Student Life Office to process online payments.
-The Chromebooks do not have MIT certificates (while personal laptops do) which allows for each third party sign-ins to SloanGroups for selling merchandise and event tickets.
+If tabling, please request all customers to purchase tickets or merch on their own personal devices.

 Space/Venue